Gluten Free Lemon Poppy Seed Muffins

 Continue reading

-What to do with leftover Christmas pudding?
-Well I’ve made ice cream for two years in a row and I wanted to try something a bit different.
+What to do with leftover or extra Christmas pudding?
+Well I’ve made ice cream with it for two years in a row and I wanted to try something a bit different.

 Making muffins means you can have smaller treats, they can be frozen and you don’t have to add butter or sugar to the recipe.
 All positive things.
 The final clincher for this recipe has to be that you need no equipment.
 Just a bowl and your muffin tin of choice.